-Because women who are involved with their children during treatment tend to be more successful, Meta House was one of the first treatment centers in the country to allow children to stay with their mothers in a residential substance abuse treatment setting.
+Because women who are involved with their children during treatment tend to be more successful, Meta House was one of the first treatment centers in the country to allow children to stay with their mothers in a residential drug and alcohol addiction treatment setting.

-In our Residential Treatment Program, children, up to 10-years-old, can reside with their mothers.
-Our Housing Facility allows children up to 18-years-old stay with their mothers.
-The Meta House Outpatient Services Program provides services and child care to our clients’ children.
+In our Residential Treatment Program, children up to 10-years-old can reside with their mothers.
+Meta Housing, our transitional living community allows children up to 18-years-old stay with their mothers.
+Meta House’s Outpatient Treatment Program provides services and child care to our clients’ children.

-Women who abuse substances typically suffer from co-occurring substance abuse disorders and independent mental health disorders (a mental health disorder diagnosis along with a substance abuse disorder diagnosis).
+Women who are dependent on substances typically suffer from co-occurring substance use disorders and independent mental health disorders (a mental health disorder diagnosis along with a substance use disorder diagnosis).

 Alcohol and drugs can make any existing mental health symptom worse.
 Individuals with mental health disorders often face misdiagnosis and cannot access appropriate support and treatment.
 Meta House is uniquely equipped to support women with mental health disorders.

-Women battling addiction to alcohol or other drugs typically face enormous challenges (i.e. poverty, lack of education, homelessness, mental health disorders and difficulty with parenting) which are confounded by the social stigma and discrimination attached to substance abuse, especially maternal substance abuse.
+Women battling addiction to alcohol or other drugs typically face enormous challenges (i.e. poverty, lack of education, homelessness, mental health disorders and difficulty with parenting) which are confounded by the social stigma and discrimination attached to substance addiction, especially maternal substance use.